lisaridner/My-First-Portfolio/README.md

 # CSS-Portifolio
 Challenge Two - Building a Deployed Portfolio of Work Samples

-WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others

-WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport
+I created a web page to display my work, hobbies, background and contact info to prospective employers to look at.
+I added my picture to the header.
+Added navigational links to each section on my page.
+Made four different sections to provide requested information.
+My work - section has pictures and titles of work samples.
+I provided a link to my Git Hub to show my first application that I've done in my bootcamp program.
+I have mafe this application image larger in size than the others.
+I have a placeholder for future projects that I will include.
+I have added responsive code and alternative text for my website.